How To Add Vendors In QuickBooks Pro

 Finally, save your vendor by clicking the blue “OK” button on the bottom of the screen.

 You can view your vendor list or go back to the Vendor Center to make sure the vendor saved correctly.
 Repeat this process as many times as needed until all of your vendors are successfully added to your QuickBooks account.

 If you have any troubleshooting issues, check out the QuickBooks Community or call QuickBooks directly.
-Don’t forget to check out the rest of our QuickBooks Desktop Pro 101 Series to learn how to import vendors, add items, add employees, and more.
+Don’t forget to check out the rest of our QuickBooks Desktop Pro 101 Series to learn how to add a bank account, import vendors, add items, add employees, and more.